Getting started with RCS

 This lets you run RCS-only or SMS-only campaigns and flows when you want to separate your strategy for each audience.

-Does RCS always cost the same as SMS?
+Does RCS cost more than SMS?

-For pricing details, please contact our Sales team.
+For pricing, please contact our Sales team.

 Can I stop using RCS after it’s been enabled?